openmeteo/enhydris/doc/dev/database.rst

       For photos, it should be the date the photo was taken.
 For other kinds of files, it can be any kind of date.

-   .. attribute:: file_type

-      The type of the file; a foreign key to :class:`~enhydris.models.FileType`.

    .. attribute:: content